Zaldaas/College-Database-Website/README.md

 - Professors: Professors can log in using their SSN to view the sections they are teaching.
 They can also view the grades of students in each section.
 - Administrators: Administrators can log in to access features similar to both students and professors, including looking up professors, students, courses, and grades.

-Now, the interface is built using Vite/React with Typescript and Bootstrap to provide a more modern and user-friendly experience for the same users.
+The interface is now built using Vite/React with Typescript and Bootstrap to provide a more modern and user-friendly experience for the same users.

+## How to Use:
+Password for admin login is "password".
+Note that this would normally be stored in a more secure manner in a production environment.